iqam2000/Smart-Methods-Intern-/README.md

-# Smart-Methods-Intern-
+# SMART METHODS Intern

 This Repository Contains all the tasks required to complete Smart Methods Intern :)

 Creator : Amani Alqahtani
-Track : Artificial Intelligence and قobotics
+Track : Artificial Intelligence and Robotics